dahlia/logtape/README.md

 ### Text formatter

-A stream sink writes log messages in a plain text format.
+A stream sink and a file sink write log messages in a plain text format.
 You can customize the format by providing a text formatter.
 The type of a text formatter is:

 ~~~~ typescript
 export type TextFormatter = (record: LogRecord) => string;